chuksemmanuel/kuu-blocks/docs/components/button.md

 #### 2. Lucide Icons (Easiest)

-If you have the Lucide library installed (see [Asset Management](/docs/getting-started#3-external-libraries-eg-lucide-icons)), you can simply pass the icon name.
+If you have the Lucide library installed (see [Installation](/docs/getting-started#3-external-libraries-eg-lucide-icons)), you can simply pass the icon name.

 ```liquid
 <!-- Using Lucide Icon -->